Statistical realism is not evidence that LLMs can estimate treatment effects in social science experiments: Results

+Demographic patterns were weaker and more method-dependent for both MAE and ATE error (Fig.~\ref{fig:fig5}c-d).
+Under few-shot, neither error showed any demographic association, and under VBN-CoT a few characteristics, most notably political orientation, were associated with larger improvements in both errors (all comparisons in Supplementary Tables ~\ref{tab:s11} and~\ref{tab:s12}).
+Compared with the country level, demographic heterogeneity was more limited, method-specific, and partially overlapping across the two errors.

-An exploratory SHAP analysis further indicated that changes induced by prompting refinements in descriptive and causal error were associated with different feature profiles (Fig.~\ref{fig:fig6}).
-Changes in MAE were largely associated with statistical features.
-The country's true response mean and baseline prediction difficulty together dominated the feature profile, with individual contributions reaching 42.1\% (true mean for VBN-CoT belief) and 41.0\% (original MAE for few-shot policy).
-By contrast, changes in ATE error showed a more heterogeneous pattern across statistical, demographic, and country-level features, and the direction of associations frequently shifted across outcome domains and prompting methods.
-Descriptive gains thus tracked predictable statistical properties of the simulation task, whereas causal gains were shaped by task-specific interactions that no single country characteristic reliably captured.
+An exploratory SHAP analysis indicated why the country-level improvements diverged (Fig.~\ref{fig:fig5}e-f).
+Reductions in MAE were largely associated with the statistical properties of the task.
+The country’s true response mean and baseline prediction difficulty together dominated the feature profile, with individual contributions reaching 42.1\% (true mean for VBN-CoT belief) and 41.0\% (original MAE for few-shot policy).
+Reductions in ATE error showed a more heterogeneous mix of statistical, demographic, and country-level features, and the direction of associations shifted across outcome domains and prompting methods.
+Statistical realism thus improved through relatively predictable task-level features, and treatment-effect accuracy through more heterogeneous, task-specific interactions.
+Improving or equalizing statistical realism would therefore not necessarily equalize treatment-effect accuracy.
+The two errors respond to different population-level features.
+Fairness defined over statistical realism therefore does not transfer to fairness in treatment-effect accuracy.
+Improving realism for underrepresented groups is a legitimate representational goal, but equalizing the accuracy of treatment effects requires evaluating treatment effects directly.